How to bridge the gap between project management and people management

 • Understand the dynamics of human behavior

 People management is incomplete without understanding the dynamics of human behaviour.
 As a project manager, you need to understand that different people behave differently in a particular situation.
-It is mainly because human behavior is influenced by the combination of various factors- family, environment, beliefs, culture, ideology, etc.
+This is mainly because human behavior is influenced by a combination of various factors, such as family, environment, beliefs, culture, ideology, etc.

 • Promoting communication transparency

-Good communication is the core requirement of any successful project team as well as projects.
-Maintaining transparency in communication is the key to promoting mutual trust amongst all those who are part of the project.
-Using the right communication channels for conveying different types of information plays a crucial part in ensuring the seamless flow of communication across the organization.
+Good communication is the core requirement of any successful project team or project.
+Maintaining transparency in communication is the key to promoting mutual trust amongst all those involved in the project.
+Using the right communication channels to convey different types of information plays a crucial part in ensuring the seamless flow of communication across the organization.

 • Give your team the necessary control and freedom

-Even though project managers are primarily responsible for overseeing the project throughout its lifespan, it’s important to give your team a sense of ownership on the project.
-Displaying an authoritarian attitude will make you look more of a ringmaster than a collaborator par excellence.
+Even though project managers are primarily responsible for overseeing the project throughout its lifespan, it’s important to give your team a sense of ownership.
+Displaying an authoritarian attitude will make you look more like a ringmaster than a collaborator par excellence.

-Trust your team members and their skills to carry out the tasks they are assigned to.
-When you give your team members a sense of freedom and flexibility to do certain things their way, they will feel more confident in their abilities as well as your leadership.
+Trust your team members and their skills to carry out the tasks they are assigned.
+When you give your team members a sense of freedom and flexibility to do certain things their way, they will feel more confident in their abilities and your leadership.

 • Requesting feedback from employees

 Sometimes, managers keep a close eye on employees who are primarily responsible for creating conflicts and tensions in the workplace.
-It’s crucial for managers to nip the problem in the bud before they go on to become a bigger problem.
-So, you should request feedback from your team members to know about any impediments they may be facing at work.
+It’s crucial for managers to nip problems in the bud before they become bigger problems.
+So, you should request feedback from your team members to learn about any impediments they may be facing at work.

-You can implement some of their suggestions that deem feasible to show you’re an active listener who understands their perspective.
-You can take the help of the HR department of your organization to find a solution to their problem.
+You can implement some of their feasible suggestions to show you’re an active listener who understands their perspective.
+You can also seek help from your organization’s HR department to find a solution to their problem.

 • Setting time estimates